University of Monterrey: Obispado Unit

-Trojans
+The Obispado Unit currently has 400 students and is situated in the Obispado Colony.

+Mascot

-The Trojan is the school mascot and representative sports teams of UDEM.
+The Trojan is the school mascot.
 The name was chosen in 1981 and was, originally, just an American football team, which would win the championship in 1984 - 1985 from the National Educational Football Organization.

-Today, the university has varsity teams in soccer, futsal, basketball, volleyball, track and field, swimming, Taekwondo, archery and tennis.
+The university has varsity teams in soccer, futsal, basketball, volleyball, track and field, swimming, Taekwondo, archery and tennis.

-Leadership

-CELES UDEM

-The Center for Student Leadership (CELES) has the mission to generate competence and leadership, rising the student's potential so they can transform society and transcend in it.
-CELES is dedicated to contribute to the formation of its students.

-Student groups

-Fomenting student participation through student groups is one of CELES strategies to create high performance leaders in a civic-political environment.
-This groups live out a formative process that includes: a preparation course, political campaign, election making process, an oath and a year to perform their duties.

-FEUDEM

-The biggest representative organism in the student body.